Capital Anesthesia Partners

 Capital Anesthesia Partners strives to be consistent and compliant with the federal coding regulations set forth by the Centers for Medicare and Medicaid Services (CMS).
 We are not able to change coded charges to manipulate payment methodologies set forth by insurance companies..

-Please refer any questions related to medications or supplements to your gastroenterologist.
+Please refer any questions related to medications or supplement to your gastroenterologist.

 CPT Codes Used